A Novel Loss Function for Deep Learning Based Daily Stock Trading System

+In addition to directional forecasting, other studies focused on linking prediction to trading performance. \citet{cryptoJiangLiang} applied CNNs within a reinforcement learning framework for cryptocurrency portfolio management, directly outputting portfolio weights to maximize returns, but they noted that the Sharpe ratios are not stable.
+More recently, \citet{Wang2025} proposed a self-adaptive trading strategy that dynamically switches forecasting models and trading types, achieving both higher returns and lower drawdowns in the Hong Kong equity market.

+We observe that, however, detailed studies on the loss function that models optimize are largely absent from existing work.
+Comprehensive surveys \citep{terven2025comprehensive, wang2022comprehensive} pointed out the common loss functions are regression metrics such as mean squared error (MSE) and mean absolute percent error (MAPE) and classification metrics such as cross entropy (CE).
+Each of these aforementioned loss functions have a vast number of possible variations adapting to specific tasks.
+Our proposed loss function is like a weighted cross entropy loss, with the weight on the granular level of each data point.
+However, typical weighted loss functions are typically used on the whole classes of labels to alleviate class-imbalance issues \citep{lin2017focal}.

-To address this limitation, recent research has explored improvements to loss functions in stock prediction. \citet{zhao2024generalized} proposes a generalized loss function that dynamically adjusts the cost of prediction errors based on data difficulty, achieving higher returns despite similar accuracy levels.
+In the financial domain specifically, expository works \citep{ashtiani2023news, patel2023deep} on the role of ML in finance indicate that the choices of loss functions (and evaluation metrics) in the current deep learning literature are indeed overwhelmingly repetitive.
+They each have their advantages in specific tasks, but a potential drawback of them is that they treat each prediction equally and then take some form of average.
+Even when they do well across the entire dataset, they may not be adept at practical financial applications such as finding the small number of top growth opportunities.
+Some recent research has explored improvements to loss functions in stock prediction.
+A generalized loss function is proposed that dynamically adjusts the cost of prediction errors based on data difficulty, achieving higher returns despite similar accuracy levels \citep{zhao2024generalized}.